 1. On your keyboard, press the Windows logo key and R at the same time to open the Run command.
 Then, type devmgmt.msc and click OK.

-2. Double-click Universal Serial Bus controllers to view the devices under this category.
+2. Click Universal Serial Bus controllers to view the devices under this category.
+You may see entries such as USB Root Hub, Generic USB Hub, and USB eXtensible Host Controller, etc.

-3. Right-click one device at a time and click Uninstall device.
+3. Right-click one device and click Uninstall device.
+DO NOT remove everything at once.

 4. Click Uninstall to confirm.